agarrharr/awesome-static-website-services/README.md

 - [Appernetic] (https://appernetic.io) - A Static Site Generator as a Service.
 - [Prose](https://github.com/prose/prose) - A beautifully simple content authoring environment for static websites.
 - [Content Editor](https://github.com/mushishi78/content-editor)- A web interface for editing documents on GitHub.
-- [CloudCannon](http://cloudcannon.com/) - Hosting for static websites where developers can set it up so that non-developers can edit the site.
-Basic plan starts at $25 per user.
 - [potion](https://github.com/captn3m0/potion) - A github-pages compatible editor for Jekyll blogs.
 - [jekyll-post-via-web](https://github.com/vrypan/jekyll-post-via-web) - Html page that allows you to post new articles to your Github hosted site.
 - [Github's Online Interface](https://help.github.com/articles/github-flow-in-the-browser/) - You can just edit your site in Github's online interface if your site's code is hosted on Github.